OpenFactorioServerManager/factorio-server-manager/docker/README.md

 docker-compose -f docker-compose.simple.yaml up -d
 ```

+### Factorio version

+By default container will download the latest version of factorio.
+If you want to use specific version, you can change
+the value of `FACTORIO_VERSION=latest` variable in the `docker-compose.yaml` file.

 ## Accessing the application

 Go to the domain specified in your `.env` file in your web browser.
 If running on localhost host access the application at http://localhost

 ### First start

 When container starts it begins to dowload Factorio headless server archive, and only after that Factorio Server Manager server starts.
 So when Docker Compose writes
 ```